 In-home and Business Services Resuming: Effective February 9, Utilities is resuming household wastewater sewer inspections, sewer maintenance and in-home wastewater back-up responses - including non-emergent water meter work within a home.
 The City is aligning with all provincial public health measures and is utilizing its well-established safety procedures when conducting any in-person inspections.

-The Utilities & Environment Department at Public Works is responsible for operating, maintaining and repairing the City's wastewater infrastructure.
-This infrastructure is composed of almost 4,000 sewer manholes, 300 kilometres of sewer mains, 9 wastewater lift stations, and over 19,000 service connections throughout St. Albert.
+The City is responsible for operating, maintaining and repairing the City's wastewater infrastructure.
+This infrastructure is comprised of almost 4,000 sewer manholes, 300 kilometres of sewer mains, 9 wastewater lift stations, and over 19,000 service connections throughout St. Albert.